 Duty to others, obligation to ourselves

 Devotion to God, sharing our vision and supporting each other

 We are a day school with a closed circuit of stakeholders.
 The pupils and students are predominantly Ghanaian whose outlook have been conditioned by their parents and guardians in the quest to mold them into responsible individuals.
 Some of them whose other parent is non-Ghanaian or with both parents hailing from Ghana but from different ethnic groups enjoy the benefits of multiculturalism.

 This feature lends itself to them in ways that are as simple as sharing with others, setting trends in the arena of decent western fashion and at the same time, conveying the gems of Ghanaian culture during events like the successful annual Cultural Interaction Day which showcases the culture of a chosen nationality.
-From the West African sub region, we also have our Nigerian and Gambian pupils and students and from further south, Zambian students.
-These international components continue to confirm the commonalities that undergird us on the African continent and the ease with which they meld into the Mertonite vision to form an enduring school culture is remarkable.
+From the West African sub region, we also have our Nigerian, Indian, Indonesian, South African, Rwandan, Zambian, Zimbabwean, and Liberian students.
+These international components continue to confirm the commonalities that under gird us on the African continent and the ease with which they meld into the Mertonite vision to form an enduring school culture is remarkable.